 All Genre Group: Meets the third Tuesday of each month, 6:30-8:30 PM.
 Led by Linda Hazen, this group welcomes writers whose work fits into any genre or category, including both fiction and nonfiction.
 If you would like to share your work, please bring 12 copies of an excerpt no longer than 5 pages.

-Poetry Group: Meets the first Wednesday of each month, 6-8:30 p.m..
-This change is effective May 3, 2017.
+Poetry Group: Meets the first Wednesday of each month, 6-8:30 PM.
 This group welcomes poets of all types and is loosely shepherded by Connie Wieneke.
 To share your work, please bring 12 copies of one poem (two if they’re short).
-There will be a poetry group in June well before the conference.
-There will NOT be a poetry group in July, as that first Wednesday is the Fourth!
-A holiday … to write.

-Writers Open Studio: Meets every Thursday, except on holidays or during the Jackson school spring break, at either Jackson Hole Grocer (community room upstairs) or in a meeting room at Teton County Library.
-The time is generally from 6:30-8:30 p.m.
-This is an opportunity to just write without feedback or workshopping of work-in-progress.
-Cassandra Lee facilitates this gathering and brings prompts if you are stuck.
-Because everyone gets stuck at times.
+Writers Salon: Meets on Thursdays at the Jackson Hole Grocer Community Room (upstairs) from 7:00-9:00 PM.
+This is an opportunity to just write without formal feedback or workshopping of works-in-progress.
+Anne Marie Wells facilitates this gathering and brings prompts if you are stuck.
 Follow us on Instagram (jacksonholewriters and jh_writers_conference) and on Facebook (Jackson Hole Writers) for updates.
-Better contact Cassandra (email@example.com) and get on our list.
-She sends out reminders.
-Also sign up for our monthly newsletter at Contact on this website ad keep track of all the happenings.
+Contact Anne Marie (email@example.com, subject: Writers Salon) to get on our list.
+She sends out reminders and updates if a session is canceled or changed.
+Also, sign up for our monthly newsletter at Contact on this website to keep track of all the happenings.